-Rib resection may be performed as an outpatient (same-day) surgery or as with an overnight hospital admission.
+Rib resection may be performed as an outpatient (same-day) surgery or with an overnight hospital admission.
 For the best healing, patients should refrain from heavy lifting and other strenuous physical activity for 4 weeks after surgery.
 Many patients report that the pain from slipping rib syndrome resolves almost immediately after surgery, as the problematic ribs are no longer rubbing against each other or irritating the intercostal nerves.

 If you are considering plastic surgery in Fairfield County or anywhere in Connecticut, contact us to schedule a one-on-one consultation with one of our expert plastic surgeons.